craftyjs/craftyjs.github.com/getting-started/index.md

 ---
-layout: default
+layout: gettingstarted
+title: Getting started - Building your first Game
 ---

-## Getting Started

 Darren Torpey from buildnewgames.com have written this amazing guide to Crafty.js which he explains in details how you can get started with Crafty.js.